More Resources

 Schedule

-Policy section stating the main details of the insured, their business activities, the period of cover the application of any special terms or restrictions plus other details specific to the particular insurance and premium.
+Policy section listing the details of the insured, their business activities, any special terms or restrictions, plus other details specific to the particular insurance and premium.

 Subrogation

-The insurance company’s right to pursue legal action in the policyholder’s name against the party considered legally liable for the loss or damage.
+The insurance company's right to pursue legal action in the policyholder’s name against the party legally liable for a loss or damage.